Skip to main content

 Where to find it: http://www.tycoch.co.uk

-OK – here’s the curve ball candidate!
-Technically, the Ty Coch it’s a pub – but it does everything a beach café should do (albeit with a license) and is officially the 3rd best beach bar in the world, so we felt it merited inclusion in this blog.
+OK—here’s the curveball candidate!
+Technically, the Ty Coch is a pub, but it does everything a beach café should do (albeit with a license) and is officially the third-best beach bar in the world, so we felt it merited inclusion in this blog.

 It’s well worth the drive (and walk) to get there.
 You’ll find it overlooking a sandy beach and the Irish Sea in the small picture-perfect seaside village of Porthdinllaen near Morfa Nefyn on the Lleyn Peninsula in Gwynedd, North Wales (well, there’s an address!).
 If you’re lucky enough to stay in a holiday cottage on the Lleyn Peninsula, then this beach bar will play an essential role in your holiday unless you plan to cook three meals a day.